ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 i saw this earlier, thought about it alot, then i ended up getting it: https://www.jenniferbehr.com/products/printed-tori-headband-leopard-print imagine wearing all black, then just a little bit of leopard print as a headband ... that's the vision, just a little bit of leopard print, not too much, just a tiny amount

+little busyy today, the plan is nyc, tomorrow some errands, monday-friday: app

 ------------------
 # Oct
 ------------------